adiptamartulandi/ai-engineering-monitoring-project/README.md

 # Tweet Sentiment Analysis API

-This project implements a sentiment analysis model for tweets using LightGBM, wrapped in a FastAPI application with monitoring capabilities using Prometheus and Grafana.
+This project implements a sentiment analysis model for tweets using Logistic Regression, wrapped in a FastAPI application with monitoring capabilities using Prometheus and Grafana.

 ## Project Structure